jim-easterbrook/Photini/src/doc/index.rst

 ..
 This is part of the Photini documentation.
    Copyright (C)  2012-15  Jim Easterbrook.
-   See the file DOC_LICENSE.txt for copying condidions.
+   See the file DOC_LICENSE.txt for copying conditions.

 Photini documentation
 =====================